Uranium mining in Canada: Mine safety

 Poor working conditions in Elliot Lake mines led to the 1974 Elliot Lake miners strike, which prompted the government to initiate the Royal Commission on the Health and Safety of Workers in Mines.
-Recommendations from the royal commission influenced occupational safety legislation for mines and other industries to this day.
+Recommendations from the Royal Commission influenced occupational safety legislation for mines and other industries to this day.

 Uranium mining by province

 Nova Scotia

-A moratorium on uranium exploration was declared in the province of Nova Scotia in 1984.
-This moratorium expired on January 1, 1995.
-However, Nova Scotia has since enacted legislation making uranium exploration and mining illegal.
+A moratorium on uranium exploration was declared in the province of Nova Scotia in 1981, with a legislative ban enacted in 2009.
+The ban on uranium exploration was repealed in 2025.

 Quebec

 On March 28, 2013, Quebec became the third province in Canada to impose a moratorium on uranium development.
 This ban appears to be temporary.

 Ontario

-Uranium was first discovered in the area of Cardiff, Ontario in 1922 by W. M. Richardson at a location first called "the Richardson deposit" and later known as "the Fission property".
+Uranium was first discovered in the area of Cardiff, Ontario, in 1922 by W. M. Richardson at a location first called "the Richardson deposit" and later known as "the Fission property".
 Between 1929 and 1931, attempts were made to extract radon from the uranium ore.

 In 1943, in the aftermath of World War II, as global interest in mining uranium escalated, the government sent geologists, who concluded at the time that they were not viable due to accessibility, size and uranium concentration.

 1948 saw an increase in private staking for uranium in Ontario, but due to the difficulties in extracting uranium from lower grade ore, none developed into mines.
 In 1953 "intelligence prospecting and excellent preliminary explorations" by G. W. Burns and R. J. Steele discovered the Central Lake deposits (which later were developed into Bicroft Mine) and Arthur Shore (whose prospect became the Faraday Mine) led the way successful prospecting.